ooni/ooni.org/content/post/indonesia-internet-censorship.md

 * [WhatsApp test](https://ooni.torproject.org/nettest/whatsapp/)
 * [Facebook Messenger test](https://ooni.torproject.org/nettest/facebook-messenger/)

-The Web Connectivity test was run with the aim of examining whether a set of URLs (included in both the “[global test list](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv)”, and the “[Indonesian test list](https://github.com/citizenlab/test-lists/blob/master/lists/id.csv)”) were blocked during the testing period and if so, how.
+The Web Connectivity test was run with the aim of examining whether a set of URLs (included in both the [global test list](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv), and the [Indonesian test list](https://github.com/citizenlab/test-lists/blob/master/lists/id.csv)) were blocked during the testing period and if so, how.
 The Vanilla Tor test was run to examine the reachability of the [Tor network](https://www.torproject.org/), while the Facebook Messenger and WhatsApp tests were run to examine the reachability of these instant messaging apps in Indonesia during the testing period.

 The HTTP Invalid Request Line and HTTP Header Field Manipulation tests were run with the aim of examining whether “middleboxes” (systems placed in the network between the user and a control server) that could potentially be responsible for censorship and/or surveillance were present in the tested networks.